Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105.md

 ### How to upgrade BIOS

-For the instrucitons of upgrading BIOS, please check the Installing OS section.
+For the instructions of upgrading BIOS, please check the Installing OS section.

 ### How to set the ODYSSEY - X86J4105 to auto power on when power plugged in